T-U-R-A/tura-coding-book/Chapter1.typ

 \
 *Intuitive Explanation* :

-Imagine walking along a staircase.
-Each step should take you higher or keep you level, but never lower.
-If suddenly one step is carved too deep, you must *fill it up with blocks* until it matches the height of the step before.
-This problem is nothing more than counting the total number of blocks you need to pour in to make the staircase climb smoothly.
+Intuitive Explanation

+We need to make the given array non-decreasing — that is, every element must be at least as large as the one before it.
+Whenever a number is smaller than the previous one, we must increase it until the condition a[i] ≥ a[i−1] holds.
+The problem asks for the total number of increments required to achieve this.
 \

-*Key Idea:*

-- A non-decreasing array is like a staircase that never dips:
-  `a[i] >= a[i-1]`.
-- Whenever `a[i] < a[i-1]`, the gap `(a[i-1] - a[i])` tells you how much you must “fill in” to raise it.
-- Add all these gaps together → that’s the answer.

 \

 *Algorithm (Step by Step Flow):*

-1. Take the first element as your *baseline height*.
++ Read the first element and store it as prev.
-2. Start walking through the array, element by element.
-3. At each step:
-   - If the current number is tall enough (≥ previous), move on.
-   - If not, *pour in increments* until it matches the previous height.
-   - Count how much you poured.
++ Iterate through the rest of the array:
++ If current ≥ prev, move on — the order is fine.
++ If current < prev, we need to increase it by (prev − current).
++ Add this difference to the total count and update current = prev.
++ Continue until all elements are processed.
-4. By the end, your total poured blocks = minimum operations required.
++ Output the total count of increments. required.

 \